Why Are Registration Forms on Gaming Sites So Poor?

 Registration forms for gambling sites are mandatory to ensure players meet minimum age and to avoid money laundering and fraud.
-But because gambling is regulated very differently from one country to another the registration process is neither a uniform or a simple process for most customers.
+Gambling is very different from one country to another, the registration process is neither a uniform or a simple process for most customers.

 For this post I concentrate on the UK market as it is one the most competitive and innovative markets in the world.
 Regulation of the online gambling market in the UK is also less prescriptive and so there is plenty of scope to improve the account creation process.

 Most sites and apps have two or three step registration forms such as those shown below from Betfair and Leo Vegas.
 As you can see these can be long and complex forms.
 Rather than focusing on the user’s goal of account creation, registration forms are from the brand’s perspective.
 They try to encourage or force customers to make a first-time deposit before customers can check out the product.